OctopusDeploy/docs/docs/administration/retention-policies/index.md

 2. The package is **not associated with any releases in Octopus**.

 :::hint
-When using a repository retention policy, pay close attention to your [retention policy on releases](#releases-whats-deleted).
+When configuring the repository retention policy, it's also worth making note of your [release retention policy](#releases-whats-deleted) settings too.
 When releases are deleted as a result of your release retention policy, then packages associated with those releases may become subject to cleanup by your repository policy.
 :::

 ### Build information {#build-information-whats-deleted}